buwilliams/rpcsql/README.md

 # RpcSql

-Experimenting with remote procedure calls for SQL with JavaScript in Rails.
+Experimenting with remote procedure calls for SQL with JavaScript, Rails, and SQL.

 ## The vision